This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

 Accessible only in the dry season, Gunlom Falls are located at the southern end of Kakadu and are at their best when the falls are flowing.

 Gunlom is one of the most impressive destinations in Kakadu.
-A steep stairway to the top of the waterfall beholds a natural horizon infinity pool and sweeping views over the southern-most parts of Kakadu.
+A steep stairway to the top of the waterfall beholds a natural horizon infinity pool with sweeping views over the southern-most parts of Kakadu.

 The huge plunge pool at the bottom of the falls perfect for swimming but be aware that there may be freshwater crocodiles sharing this waterhole.